Local Authority Property and Estates 2025

 Local Government Association

-Lindsay is an urban designer, chartered town planner (MRTPI), and programme manager.
-Using well-honed skills in placemaking, strategy, and communication, Lindsay’s current role is on the innovative One Public Estate programme.
-A partnership between the Local Government Association, Cabinet Office, and DLUHC, she promotes collaboration between public sector partners to repurpose surplus public estate to kickstart regeneration, transform public service delivery, and unlock sites for new homes.
+Using her skills in placemaking, strategy and communication, Lindsay works across the NW & WM region to deliver the innovative One Public Estate Programme – a partnership between the Local Government Association, OGP (Cabinet Office), and MHCLG.
+In this role she promotes collaboration between public sector partners to repurpose surplus public estate to kickstart regeneration, transform public service delivery, and unlock sites for new homes.

 Speakers, Exhibitors and Supporters from: